vijaycs85/dpsb/README.md

 ## Motivation

-Typical small/medium size Drupal project has ~30 to 50 contributed modules and it's always hard to knowing all (times like when security updates come) & keep up with the development work of them.
+Typical small/medium size Drupal projects have ~30 to 50 contributed modules and it is hard to know them all to validate around times like security updates and keep up with the development / new versions of them.
+It is certainly very helpful for managing multi site and multi environment situations.
-This page allows to know current status and also providing version used on a site, gives the latest version available in Drupal.org and used on a site.
-It certainly helps on multi-site and/or multi-environment projects.

 ## Installation